V.4. MISCELLANEOUS WORDS, PART 4/10 (kit-luf)

 – ludedu : hatching, opening

-– ludeke-deke : eloquence, promptness / ease in speaking or executing something
+– ludeke-deke : eloquence, promptness / ease in speaking, ease in performing something

 – ludevo : insult / beard hair